 Is Hawaii Considered Polynesian?

-Hawaii is the northernmost island group in Polynesia and is, therefore, a true Polynesian.
-It encompasses nearly the entire volcanic Hawaiian archipelago, which spans 1,500 miles throughout the central Pacific Ocean and is made up of various islands.
+Hawaii is the northernmost island group in Polynesia and is a true Polynesian.
+It encompasses nearly the entire volcanic Hawaiian archipelago, which spans 1,500 miles throughout the central Pacific Ocean and comprises various islands.

 Is Samoan A Polynesian Language?

-Samoan is indeed a Polynesian language being spoken by Samoans on the islands of Samoa.
+Samoan is a Polynesian language spoken by Samoans on the islands of Samoa.
 The islands are divided administratively between the sovereign republic of Samoa and the US entity of American Samoa.

 Which Of The Three Languages Would Be The Most Useful?

-When a few parameters are taken into account, Samoan is the most useful language among the three languages.
+When a few parameters are considered, Samoan is the most useful language among the three.
 To begin with, the Polynesian language has by far the greatest number of speakers worldwide.
 There are over 500,000 speakers.

 Most countries have Samoans than Maori or Hawaiian people.
 In New Zealand, for example, it must be the third or fourth most commonly spoken language.

-Maori speakers make up roughly “only” 2 times the number of Samoan speakers in New Zealand.
-Secondly, Gagana Samoa is one of the only three languages that is linked to an autonomous Polynesian nation.
+Maori speakers are roughly “only” 2 times the number of Samoan speakers in New Zealand.
+Secondly, Gagana Samoa is one of the only three languages linked to an autonomous Polynesian nation.

 Conclusion